Winners of the New Zealand Poetry Day Competition 2014

 Water is not handy,

-Bright orange flames, I feel small and frightened,
+Bright orange flames, I feel small and

 Boiling hot,